Mickey Zofko

-Michael Joseph Zofko (born June 8, 1949) is an American former professional football running back in the National Football League (NFL) who played for the Detroit Lions and New York Giants.
+Michael Joseph Zofko (born June 8, 1949) is an American former professional football player who was a running back in the National Football League (NFL) for 44 games with the Detroit Lions and New York Giants from 1971 to 1974.
+Zofko scored one point during his NFL career; in a game against the Chicago Bears on November 5, 1972, Zofko caught a pass from Greg Landry for a successful point after touchdown.
 He played college football for the Auburn Tigers.